The online application for entry in Fall 2014 is available starting October 1, 2013. The application deadline is December 15, 2013.

 - Graduate Record Examination scores (general test only).
 Scores must be received by the application deadline.
 The UCSC School Code is: 4860.
 There is no department code.
 (Official scores are required for full consideration of your application; self-reported scores are placeholders only.)

 - Applicants from countries where English is not the primary language must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System test (IELTS).
 The minimum scores for admission are lower than those required for consideration for teaching assistantships.
+For admission to the Sociology program, the minimum scores are: 550 for paper-based TOEFL, 83 for internet-based TOEFL, or 7 for IELTS.
+To be considered for Teaching Assistantships, you must score 26 or higher on the Spoken Word portion of the internet-based TOEFL, or get an overall score of 8 for IELTS.

 All hard copy materials should be sent to Graduate Applications Processing Center at the following address.